Quantum field theory for spin operator of the photon: Introduction

-The importance of the problem becomes clear on comparing to the routinely used Dirac spin operator $\boldsymbol{S}_{D}=(\hbar/2)\int d^{3}x\psi^{\dagger}\hat{\boldsymbol{\Sigma}}\psi$.
+The importance of the problem becomes clear on comparing to the Dirac spin operator $\boldsymbol{S}_{D}=(\hbar/2)\int d^{3}x\psi^{\dagger}\hat{\boldsymbol{\Sigma}}\psi$.
 These obey the canonical commutation relationships for angular momenta.
-However, a genuine quantum operator for the photon spin $\boldsymbol{S}_M$, which satisfy the standard equal-time commutation relations $[S_{M,i},S_{M,j}]=i\hbar\epsilon_{ijk}S_{M,k}$, has never been obtained.
-Because of this major knowledge gap, interesting questions have been raised whether photon spin and OAM are true observable angular momenta at all ~\cite{van1994commutation,van1994spin,barnett2016natures,Arnaut2000orbital}.
-We solve this open problem within the canonical quantization framework.
+However, a genuine quantum operator for the photon spin $\boldsymbol{S}_M$, which satisfy the standard equal-time commutation relations $[S_{M,i},S_{M,j}]=i\hbar\varepsilon_{ijk}S_{M,k}$, have never been obtained.
+Because of this major knowledge gap, interesting questions have been raised whether photon spin and OAM are true observable angular momenta at all~\cite{van1994commutation,van1994spin,barnett2016natures,Arnaut2000orbital}.
+We solve this open problem within the canonical quantization framework of relativistic field theory.
 We explicitly derive the quantum operators for the spin $\boldsymbol{S}_M$ and OAM $\boldsymbol{L}_M$ of the photon by quantizing the electromagnetic (EM) field covariantly in the Lorenz gauge.
+Using relativistic field theory, we show a perfect symmetry between the angular momentum commutation relations for Dirac fermions and Maxwell bosons.
 We show that photon SAM and OAM operators commute with each other and are thus separately observable.
-This is a major advance over existing knowledge since it has long been speculated that they do not commute ~\cite{van1994commutation,van1994spin}.
-Using relativistic field theory, we show a perfect symmetry between the angular momentum commutation relations for Dirac fermions and Maxwell bosons.
+This is an advance over existing knowledge since it is an important question whether the spin and OAM of light are independently observable ~\cite{van1994commutation,van1994spin}.

-Historically, duality symmetry of classical electromagnetism in source free regions was the chosen route to understand conservation relation between the photon spin density and helicity ~\cite{candlin1965analysis,calkin1965invariance,lipkin1964existence}.
+Historically, duality symmetry of classical electromagnetism (Maxwell's equations) in source free regions was the chosen route to understand conservation relation between the photon spin density and helicity ~\cite{candlin1965analysis,calkin1965invariance,lipkin1964existence}.
 Important recent works have generalized this approach ~\cite{cameron2012electric,drummond1999dual}.
-However, QED requires local U(1) gauge symmetry, a paradigm shift, to capture quantum light-matter interaction.
+However, QED requires local U(1) gauge symmetry, to capture quantum light-matter interaction.
 Our work also fills this historic gap by investigating the angular-momentum conservation law of the combined Dirac-Maxwell fields.
-An important hallmark of our QED approach is that we obtain the well-known Dirac spin and OAM operators simultaneously en route to our new photonic spin and OAM operators.
+An important hallmark of our QED approach is that we obtain the well-known Dirac SAM and OAM operators simultaneously en route to our new photonic spin and OAM operators.
+We note that similar to the Aharonov-Bohm phase~\cite{Marletto2020ABphase} where gauge fields and not electric/magnetic fields take center stage, the quantum spin operator of light also shares this characteristic of gauge field theory.